NLnetLabs/rpki-doc/source/krill/krillmanager/cluster-mode.rst

 Cluster Mode
 ============

-Krill Manager supports operating on a cluster of servers but by default assumes that it is not part of a cluster.
+Krill Manager supports running on a cluster of servers but by default assumes that it is not part of a cluster.

 Should I use a cluster?